-Every year up to 395,000 Americans suffer out of hospital cardiac arrest and survival is dependent on a strong chain of survival.
-When bystanders provide CPR and use an AED to deliver a shock within 3-5 minutes of collapse or before EMS arrives, survival rates can increase as high as 70%.1 Designed specifically for the lay responder, HeartSine samaritan AEDs offer industry-leading value and environmental protection, all in an easy-to-operate system in the smallest and lightest package available.
-The transition from bystander to professional care opens the door to more advanced care.
-The LUCAS chest compression system delivers high-quality, guidelines-consistent chest compressions throughout the code, freeing up providers to focus on other elements of the resuscitation, and allowing caregivers to stay seated during transport.
+When bystanders provide CPR and use an AED to deliver a shock within 3-5 minutes of collapse or before EMS arrives, survival rates can increase as high as 70%.2 Designed specifically for the lay responder, HeartSine samaritan AEDs offer industry-leading value and environmental protection, all in an easy-to-operate system in the smallest and lightest package available and our LUCAS Chest Compression System has shown a 60% increase in blood flow to the brain vs. manual CPR.3

 “I appreciate every moment, every step that I climb. . . .
 Because I know, now, what I lost and got back.”